andrei-balescu/learning-courses/pluralsight.com/ASP.NET Core Fundamentals by Scott Allen/OdeToFood/OdeToFood.Data/readme.md

-# Ode to Dood - data management library
+# Ode to Food - data management library

 ## Using Entity Framework migrations